-- Pain relief: Pain can be controlled in a number of ways depending on the preference of your anaesthetist and/or gynaecologist.
+- Pain relief.
+As there is a cut on your abdomen for this procedure it will be uncomfortable.
+Pain can be controlled in a number of ways depending on the preference of your anaesthetist and/or gynaecologist.
 Options are an epidural, injection of local anaesthetic into the tissues during the operation, self-administration of pain relief (patient controlled analgesia PCA), drugs in a drip, tablets or suppositories.
-It is often best to take the pain killers supplied to you on a regular basis aiming to take a pain killer before the pain becomes a problem. - Drip: This is to keep you hydrated until you are drinking normally.
-The drip is usually removed within 24 hours. - Catheter: As described above you will have a tube (catheter) draining the bladder.
-The catheter may give you a sensation as though you need to pass urine.
-This false sensation goes away after the catheter is removed.
-It is important that the amount of urine is measured the first couple of times you pass urine after the removal of the catheter.
-An ultrasound scan of your bladder may be done on the ward to make sure that you are emptying your bladder properly.
-If you are leaving a significant amount of urine in your bladder, you may need the catheter re-inserted back into your bladder for a couple of days more.
+It is usually best to take the pain killers supplied to you on a regular basis aiming to take a pain killer before the pain becomes a problem. - Drip.
+This is to keep you hydrated until you are drinking normally.
+The drip is usually removed within 24 hours. - Catheter.
+You may have a tube (catheter) draining the bladder.
+The catheter may give you the sensation as though you need to pass urine but this is not the case.
+It is usually removed 1-2 days after this surgery.